 5. The CPAP Machine Just Isn't Working

-If the machine simply does not turn on, it clearly is not working properly.
+If the machine does not turn on, it is not working correctly.
 When plugged in, most CPAP machines can be turned on with the push of a button.
-If you place it on a specific setting, some machines will even start working automatically when you breathe into your connected mask a few times.
+If you place it on a specific setting, some machines will start working automatically when you breathe into your connected mask a few times.

 If the CPAP stays off or there is no airflow at all, you should take it to your equipment provider.
 They can determine if the device needs to be repaired or replaced.
-This is often the case when it has stopped working after it is dropped.
+If it is old, it may need to be replaced.
+Additionally, if the device was dropped or knocked over, it may need to be repaired or replaced.

 There can be other signs that something is amiss with your CPAP machine.
 That's because there are water and heating systems that can malfunction, too, apart from the power supply.
 Here are a few to consider.